 We have meaningful decorations that were handmade, a gift from someone special, or a family heirloom piece that has been passed down through the generations.

 We decorate our homes together as families.
 As a parent, it’s a high of love + pride to see the happiness we’ve brought forth into the world through our kiddos’ eyes.

 It’s the perfect holiday family photography experience to get away from the traditional portraits and holiday mini sessions!

 This will give you documentary-hearted photographers a way to give your clients a fresh perspective on what a documenting life is all about.
 Put these photos into a story book and the memories will visually live on forever (even long after Great-Grandma’s glass ornament accidentally breaks and becomes a memory).

-Every session can be totally different from the next – each family will bring a different dynamic.
-In this session, we had a family of 4 with one on the way.
+Every client experience can be unique as each family will brings a different dynamic.
+Here, I had a family of 4 with one on the way.
 Their 18 month was in awe of everything, because let’s face it, it was like she was seeing all of the decor for the first time.
 At nearly 8 years old, big sis knew what it was all about and was eager to help with the lights and dress up the tree.

 Photographer Intervention and Client Reaction

 Before you go on photo overload, you have to know how it all went down.
 Do you see a trend in these picture?
 It’s kind of like you’re there, right?
 You’re following along to a story.
 As the photographer, I was simply there documenting what was happening – not directing.
 I didn’t tell them where to stand, what to do next, pretend how to feel, nothing.